jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 There are many target user groups for the information produced.
 Some examples are scientists, operations teams and IT-development organizations.
-One crtitical group that is often overlooked is the sustainability assessment experts.
+One critical group that is often overlooked is the sustainability assessment experts.
 If they are not aware, don't understand or don't care about the produced sustainability metrics, the value of this work would be greatly diminished.

-## Modelling {#modelling}
+## Modeling {#modeling}

 The paucity of up-to-date information on equipment and system parameters, especially power consumption and maximum throughput, makes estimating the power consumption and energy efficiency of these systems extremely challenging.
-In addition the rapid evolution of technology and products in ICT makes the estimation quickly out-dated and possibly inaccurate.
-In almost all cases physical measurement has to be replaced by partial measurement and mathematical modelling.
+In addition the rapid evolution of technology and products in ICT makes the estimation quickly outdated and possibly inaccurate.
+In almost all cases physical measurement has to be replaced by partial measurement and mathematical modeling.

 ### Motivation

 Where power optimization choices are made, accurate information is required to decide the right choice.
-Modelling instead of measurements may have to be used in some cases.
+Modeling instead of measurements may have to be used in some cases.

 ### Analysis

-To date, two approaches to network power modelling are accepted as providing a realistic estimate of network power consumption.
+To date, two approaches to network power modeling are accepted as providing a realistic estimate of network power consumption.
 These approaches are referred to as "bottom-up" and "top-down".
 The paper
 {{Unifying}} surveys both approaches and provide a new approach which unifies both of them.
 The unified approach is used to estimate the power consumption of access, aggregation and core networks.

-The paper {{Modelling}} provides a model for IP Routers and the routers of other future Internet architectures (FIA) such as SCION and NEBULA.
+The paper {{Modeling}} provides a model for IP Routers and the routers of other future Internet architectures (FIA) such as SCION and NEBULA.
 They use a generic model which captures the commonalities of IP router as well as the